 If you don’t already own a mulcher or mulching attachment, here are some considerations:

-Approximately how much for the mulcher you’re looking at versus approximately how much will you spend on mulch this year?
+Approximately how much for the wood chippers you’re looking at versus approximately how much you will likely spend on mulch this year?

-In spring we got a single axle dump truck load of wood chip mulch.
-That was before we figured out we should call our own tree trimmer to get it for free!
+When we first started our garden we didn’t know about mulch calculators or free mulch, so we paid for our first few loads.
+For our first load of garden mulch a few years ago, we bought a single axle dump truck load of wood chip mulch.
 That load was $93 for approximately 9 yards of mulch, so rounding it at $10 /yd (for simpler calculations), to cover around 2,700 square feet.
-This should last us until next season.

-UPDATE: But it didn’t.
-We’ve since had two more loads of the free mulch delivered.
-SO… of we’d had to pay for mulching each time, that would be close to $300 spent on mulch in our first year of gardening this area.
-Naturally, each year we’re expecting to need increasingly less as we’ll just be adding for maintenance mode rather than full coverage.
+If we’d had to pay for mulch each time, we would’ve spent close to $300 on mulch in our first year of gardening this area.
+Naturally, each year we’re expecting to need less as we’ll just be adding for maintenance mode rather than full coverage.

 If you mainly have grass and leaves, the smaller versions should suffice, or you can just use your mower attachments.
 If you have a lot of wood like we do being mostly in the woods, you’ll need a mid-to-high end model.